Deli Mike

-History

 Background

 In the late 1980s, Turkish Airlines wanted to expand to North America and East Asia.
 The McDonnell Douglas DC-10s operated by the airline during that time were in the process of being phased out, leaving the Airbus A310 as the only option for these routes.
 However, the Airbus A310 did not have the range to fly to these destinations and would have had to make a stopover to refuel.
-In January 1990, after examining two possible aircraft types—the Airbus A340 and McDonnell Douglas MD-11—an internal commission unanimously voted to opt for the Airbus A340 due to its technical advantages and cost benefits.
+In January 1990, after examining two possible aircraft types that were still in their design phase—the Airbus A340 and McDonnell Douglas MD-11—an internal commission unanimously voted to opt for the Airbus A340 as the replacement of McDonnell Douglas DC-10s due to its technical advantages and cost benefits over its competitor.
 On 27 March 1990, Turkish Airlines ordered five Airbus A340-300 aircraft, which included an option for a further five.
-TC-JDM joined the fleet of Turkish Airlines in April 1996 and became the fourth A340 to do so.
+TC-JDM, with serial number 115, rolled out of the production line on 27 February 1996 and joined the fleet of Turkish Airlines in April, becoming the fourth A340 to do so.
 The aircraft was given the name "İzmir".